v1lling/de.htwg.wt.gladiators/README.md

 Gladiators was created as an assignment for the courses 'Software Engineering', 'Software Architectures' and 'Web Technology' at the HTWG Konstanz.
 The corresponding lectures are held by Prof. Marco Boger.

-See here for the [backend part](https://github.com/VoigtSebastian/de.htwg.se.Gladiators)
+See here for the [game logic](https://github.com/VoigtSebastian/de.htwg.se.Gladiators)

 ## Get started